Caladenia huegelii: Taxonomy and naming

 Caladenia huegelii was first described in 1871 by Heinrich Reichenbach from a specimen collected near the Swan River and the description was published in Beitrage zur Systematischen Pflanzenkunde.
 The specific epithet (huegelii) honours Baron Charles von Hügel.

 Distribution and habitat

 The grand spider orchid occurs between Perth and Capel in the Jarrah Forest and Swan Coastal Plain biogeographic regions where it grows in deep sandy soil in woodland.

+Ecology

+Caladenia huegelii relies on a single species of mycorrhizal fungus for its germination and annual growth.
+Despite the selectivity of this, its field germination rates are comparable to other, more common co-occurring species of Caladenia.

+Pollinators

+Experiments in hand-pollinating the species have shown that fruiting is limited by pollen rather than resources.
+The only pollinators of the species are small males of the parasitic wasp species Macrothynnus insignis.
+These small wasps are only found in roughly 4% of the new or restored habitats proposed by the Australian government for the orchid's recovery.